Measurement of the mean excitation energy of liquid argon: Systematic uncertainties

 The front and back walls of the aluminum tub are $(17.83\pm0.03)$\,mm thick at room temperature.
 At the boiling point of argon, 6061 aluminum linearly contracts by a factor of $0.99621\pm0.00015$~\cite{Marquardt2002} to $(17.76\pm0.03)$\,mm.
 Given the thermal conductivities of the insulation and aluminum, the aluminum's temperature is uniformly within 0.1\,K of the argon temperature.
 The uncertainty associated with the amount of contraction is negligible compared to the uncertainty of the thickness at room temperature.
 The uncertainty in the total thickness of aluminum of 0.06\,mm has 35\% the stopping power of the same thickness of copper.
 From the Monte Carlo simulation described above, each additional millimeter of copper degrader needed to stop the beam corresponds to an additional 15\,eV in liquid argon's \ivalue.
 The uncertainty in aluminum thickness therefore gives an uncertainty in the \ivalue of 0.3\,eV.

 Given the specification of 6061 aluminum, there is some freedom in its elemental composition.
 The first-order effect for the stopping power is the material's mean $Z/A$.
 The allowed range is 0.12\%, giving an uncertainty in liquid argon's \ivalue of 0.06\,eV.
 The density of our particular aluminum was not measured.
-We take 6061 aluminum density to be $(2.69\pm0.01)$\,g/cm$^3$~\cite{al6061}, and further taken as uncorrelated to the uncertainty in its elemental composition, leading to an uncertainty of 0.6\,eV.
+We take 6061 aluminum density to be $(2.69\pm0.01)$\,g/cm$^3$~\cite{al6061} at room temperature --- $(2.72\pm0.01)$\,g/cm$^3$ at 87\,K --- and further assume the density uncertainty is uncorrelated to the uncertainty in its elemental composition, leading to a total uncertainty of 0.6\,eV.
 The interior length of the aluminum vessel has a tolerance of 0.25\,mm.
 The resulting uncertainty in the thickness of liquid argon leads to an \ivalue uncertainty of 0.3\,eV.
 The aluminum's density dominates the uncertainty from the aluminum vessel, which is 0.8\,eV in total.